remix-run/remix/docs/tutorials/blog.md

 </li>
 ```

 Back in the browser you should see your new link in the header.
-Go ahead and click it, you should see a 404 page.
+Go ahead and click it, you should see a 404 page since we've not created this route yet.
 Let's create the route now:

 💿 Create a new file in `app/routes/posts/index.tsx`